Risk Management

 • Quality (responsibility for manufactured goods / Major Quality Issues)

-• Safety (fi re and explosions / major workplace accidents / hazardous substance leakage)
+• Safety (fire and explosions / major workplace accidents / hazardous substance leakage)

 • Intellectual property (IP disputes)